ADL-AICC/PENS/PENS_v2.0.0_Draft.md

 Conformance to this specification is discussed in 4.1 – 4.3.

-In this specification, “shall” is to be interpreted as a requirement on an implementation; “shall not” is to be interpreted as a prohibition.
+In this specification, "shall" is to be interpreted as a requirement on an implementation; "shall not" is to be interpreted as a prohibition.

 ### 4.1 Sending implementations (Client Systems)